ACCOUNTING AND REGULATORY TECHNICAL UPDATE

 This Committee is responsible for organizing an October educational program focused on updating the membership on current year updates in the following areas: accounting standards and guidelines; reimbursement and compliance regulations; IRS and other tax matters for tax exempt health care organizations; and other industry hot topics.
 The Committee publishes these updates in a technical bulletin distributed to the attendees.
 The Committee generally meets once a year in-person and has telephone conference calls every three to four weeks between that first meeting and October.
 Each conference call lasts about one hour.
 In addition to the October educational program, the Committee also generally coordinates periodic webcasts covering accounting and regulatory topics of interest.
 The Committee will also recruit writers to prepare 2-3 articles for the Technical Bulletin issue of the HFMA Advisor.

-Chair: Joanna Kroon
+Board Liaison: Joanna Kroon

 CAPITAL FINANCE COMMITTEE

 The Capital Finance Committee will develop at least one half-day educational session, appealing to CFO’s and other senior-level healthcare and healthcare finance professionals, focusing on emerging strategic, operational, and financial trends in healthcare and their implications to an organization’s financial standing.
 The program will emphasize topics and trends in both capital finance and macro issues of interest to C-suite executives.
 The session may feature healthcare leaders, investment bankers, rating agencies, investors, and policy makers.
 The Committee will also prepare a “teaser” blog post for the educational session, a synopsis blog post following the session, and will recruit writers to prepare 2-3 additional blog posts for the chapter’s blog.

 Board Liaisons: Karen Kinsella